OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 This step assumes you have already created one or more Compute Engine instance in Google Cloud to add to the target pool, which follow a naming convention of `machinename-number`.
 This is to allow multiple machines to be added to the target pool in a single step.
 :::

-To add the step for adding machines to a target pool for the load balancer:
+Add the step to add machines to a target pool for the load balancer:

 1. Navigate to **{{Project, Operations, Runbooks}}**, and choose the runbook.
 1. Click **ADD STEP**.